ChrstphrHll/npc_gen/students/Hazel Traeliorn.md

 year: 1
 guild: Burk
 partyID: 41
+tags:
+- Tiefling
+- Monk
+- Diplomacy
+- 1st
+- Burk
 ---
 # Hazel Traeliorn
 ---
 ### Description
 - 1st year Tiefling Monk in Burk
-- curly grey hair that's put up in a large bun, Emerald Green eyes, and Blue skin
+- curly grey hair that's put up in a large bun, Brown eyes, and Blue skin
 - Is Adventurous and Unctuous, and has Caring as their ideal

 ### Organizations